 Certifications 30 points 10 points for each for up to three (3) programs that are currently accredited by the organizations mentioned in Part III.
 All supporting documentation must be provided.
-All documentation provided for Part III of Attachment D must include the start and end dates of the accreditation(s), be current dated, establish that the program is a juvenile residential commitment program and that the Respondent operated the program.
-TOTAL 30 POINTS
+All documentation provided for Part III of Attachment D must include: a valid start and end date for each submitted accreditation, -------------------------- --